helbonygaard/DataAppTest/README.md

-# Sponge City Oriented Notebook Collection with plenty of plot elements from the great bqplot work
+# Sponge City Oriented Notebook Collection

-Interactive 2-D plotting schedulable compute node test library for Alibaba project
+- With plenty of plot elements from the great bqplot work.
+Which is an interactive 2-D plotting tool and in this context spiced with a schedulable compute node test library for Alibaba project

 ## Introduction